 Some of my regular readers know that I quit the gym a few months ago.
 Since then, I’ve been struggling with what to do for exercise.
+Enter: the Joy Workout.

 I loathe running.
 Mostly because I look like this when I run.
 I actually threw up after a 5k.
 I wish that said marathon.

 I have no gym membership.
 We’ve sold most of my exercise equipment.
-(Yes, I used to own a Total Gym, Nordic Track, elliptical trainer, a Thigh Master, an Ab Roller and a set of Tae Bo video tapes.)
+(Yes, I used to own a Total Gym, Nordic Track, elliptical trainer, a Thigh Master, an Ab Roller and a set of Tae Bo videotapes.)
 Oops, almost forgot to mention my shake weight.
 Here it is:

 I still own Jillian Michael DVD’s but I’m uncomfortable watching them in front of my daughter.
 The encouragement on the videos is to exercise so you look hot–so people will notice your hard booty.
-I don’t want my young daughter to be fed the lies that being thin and fit determine a woman’s value.
+I don’t want my young daughter to be fed the lies that being thin and fit determines a woman’s value.

 I discovered Rend Collective’s “The Art of Celebration” album.
 Rend Collective is an Irish band with incredible and contagious energy.
 I knew “My Lighthouse” (It’s my four-year-old’s fave and he’s adorable singing it.) but hadn’t heard any of their other songs.
 Here’s a sampling of how fun this band is.
 (I dare you to try to sit still while watching this!)